 On the left we see a white plane (B) (with the same proportions as the unitary synthesis of BBW) inside which two small notes of color (yellow and red) are born.

-Inside a third white area (C), which is analogous in its proportions to the square (A), we see opposite linear sequences consisting of a multitude of differently colored fragments.
-The white synthesis we see in A becomes manifold in C. All the colors (C) blossom from the white (A): first the two accents of yellow and red (B) and then more substantial sequences of yellow, red, and blue (C).
+Inside a third white area (C), which is analogous in its proportions to square A, we see opposite linear sequences consisting of a multitude of differently colored fragments.
+The white synthesis we see in A becomes manifold in C. All the colors we see in C seem to blossom from white (A): first the two accents of yellow and red (B) and then the more substantial sequences of yellow, red, and blue (C).

 I am reminded of previous works where white was suggesting an ideal synthesis of all the colors: